 There is increasing evidence that, in addition to its insulating properties, myelin also provides metabolic support to axons, the wire-like nerve-cell extensions it ensheathes.
 In MS, as myelin continually degrades, axons also degenerate, ultimately causing nerve cells to die off completely.
 It is this degeneration that is thought to be responsible for the chronic disability and progression of symptoms seen in MS.

 In light of this disease process, it would seem logical that restoring myelin would protect axons, which in turn would protect neurons overall and help to maintain normal brain function, and many scientists and pharmaceutical firms are pursuing MS treatments based on just that premise.

-But Chan, the Debbie and Andy Rachleff Distinguished Professor of Neurology at UCSF, said he was frankly surprised to learn that there were no hard data to support this key hypothesis, and he therefore assembled an international team of scientists to conduct the new study.
+But Chan, the Debbie and Andy Rachleff Distinguished Professor of Neurology and a member of the UCSF Weill Institute for Neurosciences, said he was frankly surprised to learn that there were no hard data to support this key hypothesis, and he therefore assembled an international team of scientists to conduct the new study.

 The researchers used the so-called EAE (experimental autoimmune encephalomyelitis) model of MS, in which mice are injected with a protein found in myelin, which incites an inflammatory autoimmune response with physiological and behavioral consequences similar to those seen in human MS.